-grant-supported project or activity Those activities specified or described in a grant application or in a subsequent submission that are approved by DOE for funding, regardless of whether Federal funding constitutes all or only a portion of the financial support necessary to carry them grantee
+grant-supported project or activity

+Those activities specified or described in a grant application or in a subsequent submission that are approved by DOE for funding, regardless of whether Federal funding constitutes all or only a portion of the financial support necessary to carry them out.

+grantee

 The organization or individual awarded a grant or cooperative agreement by DOE that is responsible and accountable for the use of the funds provided and for the performance of the grant-supported project or activity.
-The grantee is the entire legal entity even if a particular component is designated in Notice of Financial Assistance Agreement.
+The grantee is the entire legal entity even if a particular component is designated in award documents.
 The grantee is legally responsible and accountable to DOE for the performance and financial aspects of the grant-supported project or activity.
 Also known as awardee or recipient.
-Grants.gov (http://www.grants.gov/) has been designated by the Office of Management and Budget as the single access point for all grant programs offered by 26 Federal grantmaking agencies.
-It provides a single interface for agencies to announce their grant opportunities and for all applicants to find and apply for those opportunities.